lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/parameters.md

 ### Todos os Parâmetros de Uma Vez

-When we need to perform operations on all parameters, accessing them one-by-one can grow tedious.
-The situation can grow especially unwieldy when we work with more complex blocks (e.g., nested blocks), since we would need to recurse through the entire tree to extract each sub-block's parameters.
-Below we demonstrate accessing the parameters of the first fully-connected layer vs. accessing all layers.

 Quando precisamos realizar operações em todos os parâmetros, acessá-los um por um pode se tornar tedioso.
 A situação pode ficar especialmente complicada